SiriusBYT/Flashcord/README.md

 | [⛔ Color Theme Only](https://github.com/SiriusBYT/flashcord-ios) | ⛔ Unsupported for now |

 ## 💾 Flashcord Archive
-### This archive is currently not available.
-It will be later.
 Older versions of Flashcord are available on the [Sirio Network Website](https://sirio-network.com).
 To use an older version of Flashcord, add this to your QuickCSS while replacing [Branch] by either STB (Stable) or SID and [Version Number].
 ```